pyomeca/ezc3d/README.md

 ```

 # How to contribute
 You are very welcome to contribute to the project!
-There are to main ways to contribute.
+There are two main ways to contribute.

 The first way is to actually code new features for EZC3D.
 The easiest way to do so is to fork the project, make the modifications and then open a pull request to the main project.
 Don't forget to add your name to the contributor in the documentation of the page if you do so!